-The Council expected a challenging year in respect of its finances having found some £2.4 million of savings to meet the reduction in grant and the freeze in Council Tax.
-However, over 90% of these savings have been achieved and along with additional income and other savings identified during the year, this has enabled the Council to add back more than anticipated to it's General Fund balance during the year.
+The Council expected a challenging year in respect of its finances having found in excess of £1 million of savings to meet the reduction in grant and the freeze in Council Tax.
+However, the senior management restructure has achieved the required savings and along with additional income and other savings identified during the year, this has enabled the Council to take less than anticipated from its General Fund balance during the year.

-The City Council's revised budgeted Service net expenditure for 2011-12 was £13,003,620 of which £38,570 was to be financed from earmarked reserves and balances.

-Net interest payments of £100,000 and £1,070,000 to cover the repayment of debt resulted in a net budget of £14,135,050.
+The City Council's revised budgeted Service net expenditure for 2012-13 was £13,718,210.
+Net interest payments of £150,000, income from Local Services Support Grant (£505,470) and £1,076,000 to cover the repayment of debt were added and resulted in a net budget of £14,574,347, which includes a net £135,607 transferred to earmarked reserves and balances.

-The Council delivered its General Fund service plans for a total net cost of £12,632,300, an underspend of £371,320 against the revised budget of £13,003,620.
+The Council delivered its General Fund service plans for a total net cost of $\pounds$ 13,404,296, an underspend of $\pounds$ 313,914 against the revised budget of $\pounds$ 13,718,210.